JittoJoseph/simple-idea-generator/README.md

 ## Issues

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/JittoJoseph/simple-idea-generator/issues) (insert your GitHub repository issues link here).
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/JittoJoseph/simple-idea-generator/issues).

 ## License